 But if you’re playing classic Monopoly, don’t spoil it for everyone else by cheating.
 Of if you do, at least don’t get caught!

-Sticking to the proper rules is the best way to keep games of Monopoly moving at a good pace, but you can introduce house rules if you like to mix things up a little.
+Sticking to the classic Monopoly rules is the best way to keep games moving at a good pace, but you can introduce house rules if you like to mix things up a little.
 Just don’t be surprised if they change the balance – and length – of the game.

 Read more: The Best Monopoly House Rules